Apollonius of Rhodes: Sources

 The most reliable information we have about ancient poets is largely drawn from their own works.
-Unfortunately, Apollonius of Rhodes reveals nothing about himself.
+Unfortunately, there is little to no evidence that Apollonius of Rhodes revealed information about himself in his writings.
 Most of the biographical material comes from four sources: two are texts entitled Life of Apollonius found in the scholia on his work (Vitae A and B); a third is an entry in the 10th-century encyclopaedia the Suda; and fourthly a 2nd-century BC papyrus, P.Oxy.
 1241, which provides names of several heads of the Library of Alexandria.
 Other scraps can be gleaned from miscellaneous texts.
 The reports from all the above sources however are scanty and often self-contradictory.